d4v1-sudo/network-scanner/README.md

-# Network Scanner
+# Simple ip/site scanner

-This Python script is a network scanning tool that allows you to gather information about a target host or IP address.
+This Python script is a ip/site scanning tool that allows you to gather information about a target host or IP address.
 It provides various functionalities, including:

 - Ping the target host.
 - Scan open ports using Nmap.